superfluid-finance/protocol-monorepo/packages/hot-fuzz/README.md

     <img src="hot-fuzz-simon.jpg" width="61.803%" />
 </center>

-Hot-fuzz is a wrapper of [Echidna documentation](https://github.com/crytic/echidna/) with additional helper for fuzzing your Superfluid smart contracts applications, including [Super Apps](https://docs.superfluid.finance/superfluid/protocol-developers/super-apps).
+Hot-fuzz is a wrapper of [Echidna](https://github.com/crytic/echidna/) with additional helper for fuzzing your Superfluid smart contracts applications, including [Super Apps](https://docs.superfluid.finance/superfluid/protocol-developers/super-apps).

 How To Use